 - $20,000 cumulative loan limit

-- No origination, disbursement or early payment penalties
+- No origination, guarantee, disbursement or repayment fees

 For more information about Minnesota Valley Student Loans, please call (507)387-3055 or email email@example.com with your questions.